-Smart Medical Alliance Inc. (Smart Medical), a wholly owned subsidiary of Progressive, was incorporated on August 17, 2016 to provide management services to healthcare organizations.
+Smart Medical Alliance Inc. ("Smart Medical"), a wholly owned subsidiary of Progressive, was incorporated on August 17, 2016 to provide management services to healthcare organizations.
 Smart Medical is head quartered in North Miami Beach, Florida and commenced operations on October 1, 2016.
+Smart Medical was discontinued in the fourth quarter of 2017 as the Company was not successful in its sales and marketing efforts, and therefore revenues were not sufficient to meet operating costs.